LeMansHack/AbletonAPI/readme.md

 - `Path` - The max for live path according the [LOM](https://docs.cycling74.com/max7/vignettes/live_object_model) ex `live_set scenes`
 - `Property` - The property you want to get ex `ClipSlots`

+### setMaxData(path, property,  value)

+Sets a property value in Ableton by the Live Object Model path

+Parameters

+- `Path` - Live Object Model path
+- `Property` - The property to set on the object
+- `Value` - The value to set the property to

+### fireMaxData(path)

+Make it possible to call an fire event on an object given by the Live Object Model

+Parameters:

+- `Path`- The Live Object Model path to call an fire event on

 ### getScenes()

 Returns a `Promise` with an array containing scene data from the Ableton Live.
 Current data is `name` and `color`.

+### getTempo()

+Returns a `Promise` with the current song tempo in BPM

+### setTempo(tempo)

+Sets the current song tempo in BPM

+Paramters:

+- `Tempo` - BPM tempo to set

 ## Examples